Potters National Bank: History

 The bank was organized in July 1881 in East Liverpool, Ohio.
 The first location was in a room on Second Street.
 The bank was successful and the directors soon purchased property at Broadway and Fourth streets where they built a two-story brick and stone building.
 The building was occupied by the bank as late as March 1901.

 By 1901, the bank moved to a new location on East Fifth Street.
 The original building was taken over by the East Liverpool Potteries Company while the bank built and occupied their new offices.

 In 1924 the bank built occupied a new, larger building where the former 1901 structure was located.
 The bank directors purchased two additional lots to accommodate the new building.
 The newer building contained huge basement rooms, committee rooms, and a community room for the public.
 Construction of this building was begun and completed in 1925.
-The bank occupied this building on November 1925.
+The bank occupied this building in November 1925.
 Its total cost was $300,000.